Reclaim forgotten cash

 For help in tracing unit trusts, you can use the Investment Association's Unclaimed Assets Portal.
 You can also contact the Investment Association on 020 7831 0898 or by emailing enquiries@theia.org.

-The Association of Investment Companies advise people to fill in their details on the My Lost Account website to recover lost investment trust funds.
+The Association of Investment Companies advises people to fill in their details on My Lost Account to recover lost investment trust funds.

-- Gretel – This free catch-all service launched in April 2022.
-Because Gretel is a relative newcomer, some big financial institutions are yet to sign up, so you may not get a match straightaway.
-But it will continue to search for lost accounts on your behalf, and will let you know if your details match a lost account with a company that joins in future.
+• Gretel – This free catch-all service launched in April 2022.
+Not all financial institutions are signed up to Gretel, so you may not get a match straightaway – but it will continue to search for lost accounts on your behalf, and will let you know if your details match a lost account with a company that joins in future.

 You can also now use Gretel to search for lost assets on behalf of vulnerable or deceased loved ones.